Search: 4538 results

 But the man went away and began telling people throughout Decapolis about all of the great things Jesus had done for him.
 [Note: "Decapolis" means "ten cities" and was a region located east of the Jordan River].

-When Jesus had again crossed over in the boat to the other side [of the sea], a large crowd gathered around Him; and so He stayed by the seashore.
+When Jesus again had crossed in the boat to the other side, a great crowd gathered about Him, as He was standing on the seashore.

 About then a man named Jairus, one of the officials of the synagogue, came to Jesus and, upon seeing Him, fell to the ground at His feet.